Savvy software-as-a-service (SaaS) businesses know that customer onboarding is the most critical point in the sales lifecycle.

 Key activation events are normally common across all of the most successful users of a SaaS product.
 So if your target is to convert more of your signups into high-paying clients who use your products for years, you’ll need to understand exactly what those high-paying clients did in order to become successful.
 Fortunately, you’re already collecting that information.

 One important point to remember about key activation events is that they’re distinct from success, which is what the user’s looking for.

 A key activation event, while it may also hold value for the user, isn’t likely to be their end goal or even to be viewed as progress along their path — nobody signs up to an app so that they can add a teammate (a surprisingly common key activation event that we see).
 In fact, it’s very likely that adding a teammate brings no immediate value to the user at all.

 However, in the broader context of success, it may be one thing that guarantees success.
 For this reason, key activation events need to be identified, monitored and prompted in a well-thought-out manner.

 With your milestones identified, the rest of the process is a lot easier.

-From here, the effort is around how to remove anything that stops the users reaching their milestones, implementing solutions and measuring the outcomes.
+From here, the effort is around how to remove anything in your customer onboarding that stops the users reaching their milestones, implementing solutions and measuring the outcomes.

-Clearly, many things can have an impact on whether or not your users ever reach the high-value milestones you’ve identified.
+Clearly, many things can have an impact on whether or not your users ever reach the high-value milestones (key activation events) you’ve identified.
 But in our experience, a few reasons tend to pop up again and again.